May 6, 2025

 Tufts Medical School Costs

-Like any other medical school, Tufts Medical School is expensive.
-One full academic year in the MD program costs around $99,712 in tuition and other fees.
+Like any other medical school, Tufts medical school is expensive.
+One full academic year in the MD program costs around $104,000 in tuition and other fees.

-Fortunately, there are various scholarships available for students that want to attend Tufts but can’t afford to.
-Tufts Medical School’s need-based scholarships are available to medical students and usually cover 25% of tuition but can cover up to 100%!
+Fortunately, various scholarships are available for students who want to attend Tufts but can’t afford it.
+Tufts medical school’s need-based scholarships are available to medical students and usually cover 25% of tuition, but they can cover up to 100%!

-For students who don’t qualify for these scholarships or need more than 25% of their tuition covered, there are numerous external scholarships that can cover the full or partial cost of tuition!
+For students who don’t qualify for these scholarships or need more than 25% of their tuition covered, numerous external scholarships can cover the full or partial cost of tuition!
 These scholarships can also be combined with the Tufts needs-based scholarships to offer significant financial aid.

 Why Go to Tufts Medical School?